 “Annette was nice to work with as well, she was charming and beautiful, and she looked great.
 Socially, I used to go around with her quite a bit…I used to introduce her when we were out together “You’ve met my widow, haven’t you?”, and because she really basically was my widow.” – Kenneth Cope, “The Ghost Talks”, 2005 Umbrella Randall and Hopkirk (Deceased) DVD set.

 In addition to the very often used hall, office, library, and other stately room interiors seen in many upon MANY an ITC offering, three permanent sets created solely for the production of Randall and Hopkirk (Deceased) made up the overall Randall and Hopkirk set as a whole…the Randall and Hopkirk: Investigators office, Jeff Randall’s flat, and Jean (and Marty) Hopkirk’s apartment.
 They all utilized forced perspective photographic backdrops of buildings outside the windows, and they could be illuminated to simulate nighttime scenes.
 As for the exteriors…the Randall and Hopkirk office exterior was, in reality, Adams Furniture Fabrics, a retail soft furnishings outlet based on Springfield Road in Harrow, London, although the doorway actually led to some flats.
 Although best known as the Randall and Hopkirk office exterior, Adams Furniture Fabrics was also utilized for Budgie a couple of years later.
 Unfortunately, as of 1996, the site where Adams Furniture Fabrics once stood began to house a shopping center, with the Adams building having been demolished years earlier.
-Equally tragic is Elstree Studios itself also no longer existing, with a Tesco Superstore currently occupying twelve acres of former Elstree land.
+Equally tragic is Elstree Studios as it was then also no longer existing, with a Tesco Superstore currently occupying twelve acres of former Elstree land.

 When Lew Grade approved Randall and Hopkirk (Deceased) for production, it made for a first in ITC history…never before in the company’s existence had Grade’s finance been promised for not one, but TWO programs back-to-back.
 Randall and Hopkirk’s sibling program was Department S, and had been given the green light two weeks before Randall and Hopkirk itself was upheld (the delay no doubt being Grade’s aforementioned apprehension about the concept).
 The two projects were to be filmed practically side-by-side, as well as share members of behind-the-scenes crews, most notably Cyril Frankel, who would first become creative consultant for Department S, with that position sticking for Randall and Hopkirk (Deceased).
 Department S began filming approximately two weeks before Randall and Hopkirk, and Frankel divided his creative consulting and directing duties between the two shows with next to no period of rest.